Cancer the Great Overwhelm

 Pray and ask for prayer.

 When facing challenging days, it’s a good time to ask for help outside of yourself.
-I know this was incredibly helpful for me, and I’m not alone.
+This was helpful for me, and I’m not alone.
 Many people facing cancer have found strength and peace through praying and asking God for help.
 In fact, a recent survey by the U.S. Centers for Disease Control and Prevention indicated that 69% of cancer survivors pray regularly about their health.
-To learn more about prayer, see the resources at the end of the article, as well as the rest of our site.
+To learn more about prayer, see the resources at the end of the article, or the “Finding God” section.

 5 Steps NOT to take:

-Now that I have shared a few helpful steps for avoiding the overwhelm, I think it may also be helpful to share a few steps to avoid.
-Some may be subjective, but I think they are worth considering:
+Now that I have shared a few helpful steps to take, I think it may also be helpful to share a few steps to avoid.
+In some ways, these might be as important for what steps to take.

 -